joshiarnav/INFO5940-A1/README.md

 ## 🚀 Setup Guide

 The installation for this assignment should be nearly identical to cloning and setting up the repository straight from GitHub.
-However, due to minor errors in the setup that currently exist in the repository (and some inefficiencies), the instructions are in a different order and slightly modified.
+However, due to minor issues in the setup that currently exist in the repository (and some inefficiencies), the instructions are in a different order and slightly modified.

 ---